DrawCaml/DrawCaml/lib/Example_Doc.md

 The event handler takes an object of type `event` and can match it to perform actions accordingly.
 Please note that because the event handler relies on multithreading, you have to be careful about the [garbage collector](https://ocaml.org/docs/garbage-collection).
 Performing some simple actions shouldn't cause any issues.

-Not also the different way of ending the program: using `window#notClosed ()`, we can check whether the user closed the window or not, and use it in a while condition.
+Note also the different ways of telling to the program to keep the window open: using `window#notClosed ()`, we can check whether the user closed the window or not, and use it in a while condition.

-For further code example, see the folder `/bin/` from the repository, and refer to the DrawCaml documentation [here](../../ocaml/DrawCaml.html)
+For further code examples, see the folder `/bin/` from the repository, and refer to the DrawCaml documentation [here](../../ocaml/DrawCaml.html).